Prehistoric Indonesia: Austroasiatic migration and admixture

 Negritos and Australo-Melanesians dominated most of the Indonesian archipelago until 6,300 years ago, when two massive human migrations from Indochina swayed the demographics of the archipelago.
 Scientists suggest that there were two major migratory flows into the archipelago that were ancestral to modern Indonesians.
 First, Austroasiatic speakers arrived around 6,300-5,000 years ago, and then, Austronesian speakers arrived around 4,000 years ago.

-The Austroasiatic and Austronesian languages may have originally come from a larger common language family, the Austric languages.
-The language may have been spoken by Yunnan people of Southern China before breaking into the two previously mentioned language families.
-However, this is a controversial hypothesis that not all linguists agree with.

 Austroasiatic people spread via Indochina, from Yunnan in Southern China to Vietnam and Cambodia, then to the Malay Peninsula before finally arriving in Sumatra, Borneo and Java.
 Genetic studies show that Javanese, Sundanese and Balinese people have significant proportion of Austroasiatic ancestry.

 Genome studies show that several ethnic groups in western Indonesian archipelago have significant Austroasiatic genome markers, despite none of these groups speaking Austroasiatic languages.
 Thus this could mean, that there was either once a substantial Austroasiatic presence in Island Southeast Asia, or Austronesian speakers migrated to and through the mainland.
 The substantial presence of Austroasiatic ancestry in western Indonesian archipelago suggests that the western branch of Austroasiatic migration from Indochina might have taken place in pre-Neolithic era.
-The contesting suggestion argues for Austroasiatic-Austronesian admixture — which probably took place in the Malaysian peninsula or southern Vietnam, intermixing there before continuing to western Indonesia.
+The contesting suggestion argues for Austroasiatic-Austronesian admixture — which probably took place in the Malay Peninsula or southern Vietnam, intermixing there before continuing to western Indonesia.